-Staff act in a supervisory capacity for a period of 10 minutes before school begins.
+Staff act in a supervisory capacity as children enter school for a period of 10 minutes before school begins.

-Teachers will be on the playground to greet children and parents/carers at 8.50 am each morning.
-At 8.55 am the teachers will raise their hands to show that they are ready to begin the day.
-Children should follow suit and move guietly into their lines.
-Parents/carers will move away from children so that the children have a clear pathway to the classrooms.
-Teachers will take their classes inside.
-In order to provide a clear routine for children, parents/ carers are asked to say goodbye to their children on the playground prior to the children lining up.
-Parents/ carers of Reception children are invited into school each morning at 8.50 am but must leave the classrooms promptly at 9.00 am.
+Teachers will greet children and parents/carers at 8.50 am each morning.
+In order to provide a clear routine for children, parents/carers are asked to say goodbye to their children promptly.
+Parents/carers of Reception children are invited into school each morning at 8.50 am but must leave the classrooms promptly at 9.00 am.
 Parents/carers of children in Key Stage 1 are invited into school each Friday morning at 8.50 am to read with their child but must leave the classrooms promptly at 9.00 am.

 Please ensure that your child arrives promptly for the start of the school day.
 The school does not permit children using the outdoor equipment at the beginning or end of the school day.
+For everyone's safety, the school does not permit scooters, cycles or skateboards to be used on the playground before or after school.

 All parents must accept responsibility for their children at the end of the normal school day.
 Children should be collected at the correct time.
-Older children, with permission from parents to walk home alone, should go straight home.
+Older children, with written permission from parents to walk home alone, should go straight home.